fischerf/relatelang/README.md

 ### 4.2 Datalog
 **Datalog** is a simplified version of Prolog, used for database queries and logical reasoning.
-- **Similarity**: Datalog’s focus on facts and rules aligns with RelateScript's relational approach.
+- **Similarity**: Datalog’s focus on facts and rules aligns with RelateLang's relational approach.
 - **Difference**: Datalog lacks natural language readability and context-sensitive features.

 ### 4.3 SPARQL and RDF